kentywang/-jigg-lysp-puff-/README.md

 - So I think for first pass, we don't need virtual stack.
 C's stack and C's heap will support our Lisp layer's 2 heaps (which are statically allocated C memory).
+  - Actually, I think we do need virtual stack for GC.
 - C's stack will obviously clean up after itself, but when GCing Lisp heap, that's when we free symbol memory off C heap.
 - For values to mark during GC to keep, mark current stack of env frames,